Dj-Codeman/Dj-Codeman/README.md

 I'm currently working on / learning learning python3 and golang. there will be a golang progect soon but I'm out of ideas.

-If for some terrible reason you need to reach me shoot me an email at junk@ramfield.net (I swear I check it)
+If for some terrible reason you need to reach me shoot me an email at dwhitfield@ramfield.net

 </br>